 This burial however is located within what was once a medieval (and even passable a Saxon) graveyard (located in 1923).
 The reason it has stayed unnoticed for so long is the mound which usually identifies some kind of tomb being present seemed to have collapse hiding from view for hundreds of years.
 Other burials have been found nearby (the chamber is located very near Prittlewell Priory).

 In 1930 when working on the railway three female bodies were found with jewellery and pottery in the area.
 In two of the graves were found gold pendants and pottery vessels.
 In the third, three beads and a pair of gilded brooches were found.
 All these pieces of jewellery were most likely of Kent origin from the 6-7th century and indicate that Essex must have had strong links with its neighbouring country, perhaps the inhabitants were of Kent origin?
-Other archaeology found with the area was a large range of weapons including spears and swords.
+Other archaeology found within the area was a large range of weapons including spears and swords.
 All from the period of 500-700 AD.

-In Anglo Saxon England, there was no one set way of burying their dead.
-The was much variation when they laid their dead to rest, from the type of burial – cremation to burying the body in a mound or cemetery through to differences in regional location and what beliefs they had.
-These variations of burials can be found near one another into he same locations.
+Anglo Saxon England, there was no one set way of burying their dead.
+There was much variation when they laid their dead to rest, from the type of burial – cremation to burying the body in a mound or cemetery through to differences in regional locations and what beliefs they had.
+These variations of burials can be found near one another into the same locations.
 However, what they all had in common was the corpse being accompanied by various grave goods.
 The types of grave goods could include food, jewellery, and weapons and in some cases an animal or even human sacrifice.
 It is believed that the goods, which were buried, would have had meaning to those who were buried and were for use in the next life.

 Once Christianity was firmly established in England the burial practices would become the sole form of burial with the location of the cemetery being near Christian churches.